JanNeuendorf/lorevault/README.md

 The config file is a `.toml` file that consists of a list of file descriptions.

 ### Files
-One thing, the config file might include is a list of individual files.
+We might include individual files in our directory.
 Here is an example:

 ```toml